School of Humanities and Sciences

 BioSara Michas-Martin is a poet and nonfiction writer who draws inspiration from science and the natural world.
 Specific teaching interests include contemporary American poetry, medical humanities, science communication and hybrid forms.

-Her book, Gray Matter, winner of the Poets Out Loud Prize and nominated for the Colorado Book Award, is a creative investigation of the relationship between the brain and one’s conscious understanding of self.
-A current project, titled Out in the Field, explores the biological and social transformation of new mothers.
-Integrating memoir and research, the text weaves together natural history, sleep science and the evolution of technology used to see inside the body.
+Her book, Gray Matter, winner of the Poets Out Loud Prize and nominated for the Colorado Book Award, is a creative investigation of the relationship between the brain and one’s conscious understanding of identity and self.
+A current nonfiction project, titled Black Boxes, explores the biological transformation of mothers, natural history, sleep science and the evolution of technology used to see inside the body.